elastic/snyk-github-issue-creator/README.md

     next time you run the program by using the `--yes` command line flag.

+### Non-interactive mode

+It's possible to run `snyk-github-issue-creator` in non-interative mode, i.e. without being prompted for any input on the command line.
+This is useful when running the tool as part of an automatic process, e.g. CI.

+To run non-interactive, you must specify all required config options either via a config file, via command line arguments/environment variables, or a combination of these.
+It's also required that you set the `--autoGenerate`.

+#### Limitations

+Batch mode is not supported in non-interactive mode.
+So either explicitly set `--no-batch` or ensure `--batch` isn't set.

 ### Picking Vulnerabilities

 After answering the setup questions, you will be presented with a list of